-A Any combination of vehicles with a Gross Combination Weight Rating (GCWR) of 26,001 or more pounds provided the Gross Vehicle Weight Rating (GVWR) of the vehicle(s) being towed is in excess of 10,000 pounds.
-(Holders of a Class A license may also, with any appropriate endorsements, operate all vehicles within Class B and C).
+\triangleright Any combination of vehicles with a Gross Combination Weight Rating (GCWR) of 26,001 or more pounds provided the Gross Vehicle Weight Rating (GVWR) of the vehicle(s) being towed is in excess all vehicles within Class B and C). of 10,000 pounds.
+(Holders of a Class A license may also, with any appropriate endorsements, operate